ArisMorgens/Crazyflie-Disco-Deck/README.md

 # Crazyflie-Disco-Deck
-A repository for transforming a Crazyflie into a party drone.
+A repository for transforming your Crazyflie into a party drone.

 <p align="center">